 Under the Proposed Action, PARS would demolish the approximately 5,400 SF building and its foundation components.
 The site would then be regraded, and an asphalt parking area would be constructed.
-Any disturbed unpaved areas would be graded and seeded.
+Any disturbed unpaved areas would be graded and seeded with native grasses, as feasible.
 Current building functions would be moved to the CWTF prior to demolition.